-Here you are transported on a 120 ft moving walkway past an Antarctic landscape containing around 200 penguins including king, gentoo, rockhopper and chinstrap.
+Here you are transported on a 120 ft moving walkway past an Antarctic landscape.
+The landscape containing around 200 penguins including king, gentoo, rockhopper and chinstrap.
 The temperature is kept just below freezing at 30 degrees and over 6000 lbs of snow falls every day.

 Pacific Point Preserve

 Recreates the rugged Pacific coastline where you can watch California sea lions and harbour seals and see them being fed.